games647/CommandForward/README.md

 ## Description

-This lightweight plugin to forward commands from the bukkit-side to a bungeecord server.
+This lightweight plugin to forward commands from the Bukkit-side to a Bungeecord server.
 It uses plugin-channels to communicate between the server instances.
 This part of a server->proxy->player connection and requires at least one player to be online.
 Therefore we don't need to open a port and establish a new connection between the servers.
 Furthermore on a RedisBungee environment it forwards the command only to currently used proxy by that specified player.

 I'm open for suggestions.

-If you like the project, leave a star on Github and contribute there.
+If you like the project, leave a star on GitHub and contribute there.

 ## Features
 * Lightweight